 If you like hardwood flooring, consider bamboo.
 Although bamboo is technically a grass it is very hard and scratch-resistant.
 It is a green product because of how quickly it can be reproduced.
 Bamboo can be planted and harvested up to 8x faster than traditional hardwood.
-Bamboo floor typically comes pre-finished with oxide finishes and topcoats of scratch resistant polyurethane.
+Bamboo floor typically comes pre-finished with oxide finishes and topcoats of scratch-resistant polyurethane.

 Cork is a natural renewable product that has recently become popular do to its soft feel and antimicrobial properties.
 Cork comes from the bark of a cork oak tree, and only the bark is ever used – the tree is never cut down.
 Most cork is available in planks and tiles that come with Eco-friendly urethane finishes.

-Linoleum has been used for decades but is recently enjoying a resurgence because it is one of the few products made primarily from natural raw materials – linseed oils, wood flour, resin, and jute.
+Linoleum flooring has been used for decades but is recently enjoying a resurgence because it is one of the few products made primarily from natural raw materials – linseed oils, wood flour, resin, and jute.
 Linoleum in quiet and comfortable underfoot.

 The glory of linoleum tiles is that they’re naturally biodegradable and hypoallergenic.
 Linoleum is one of a few flooring products primarily made from natural raw products such as linseed oils, wood flour, resin and jute (a rough fiber made of plant stems).
 Linoleum flooring is stylish, quiet, and comfortable underfoot.